DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ### The Technology of Social Rhythm

 I began to realize that no one was individually "tracking" this complex social calendar.
 They were simply immersed in a collective rhythm, following the flow of the people around them.
-It reminded me of my time as a scientist, when the entire community would instinctively orient around major conferences, or of what Hopi elders had told me—that even children who leave the reservation always feel the pull to return for the sacred festivals.
+It reminded me of my time as a scientist, when the entire community would orient around major conferences without checking the calendar or of what Hopi elders had told me—that even children who leave the reservation always feel the pull to return for the sacred festivals.

 This rhythm was learned from birth.
 I'd hear the distinctive, interlocking patterns of Balinese gamelan music and turn a corner to find it wasn't a professional ensemble, but a group of kids, some as young as five or six, practicing on the village instruments.
 Their playing might be a bit messy, but they were finding the collective pulse together, learning the language of social harmony before they could even write.